Bill Pay

 Editing a Template

-- Click the edit icon on the template row.
+- Click the edit icon in the Actions column for the template you want to change.

 - Save your changes.
-Updates apply to future generated bills only — bills already created from the template are not affected.
+Updates apply to future generated bills only; previously generated bills are not affected.

 Viewing Bills Generated from a Template